NvChad/NvChad/README.md

 <img src = "https://chadpaste.com/f/kdmxdabxbk.png">

-- Without lazy loading vs with lazy loading ( this is tested on my old pentium system so ofc the startuptime will be a lot much lesser for you )
+- Without lazy loading vs with lazy loading and default nvim with startuptime.vim plugin vs nvchad

+( This is tested on my old pentium system so ofc the startuptime will be a lot much lesser for you )

 <img src = "https://raw.githubusercontent.com/siduck76/dotfiles/master/rice%20flex/lazy-load.png">